swethaaj/truck-hub-datastructure/README.md

 	It  Creates the JOB, FileItemReader , and the LineMapper Beans required for the Spring Batch Process.
 These beans are later used by JobLauncher in the controller file to 	launch the Batch Process Job.

--	DbWriter.java is used to write to the H2 Db and the Processor.java is used to process any data chnages needed before loading it to the H2 DB.
+-	DbWriter.java is used to write to the data structures and the Processor.java is used to process any data changes needed before loading it.

--	TruckInfoRepository.java implements the JPA Repository which is helpful in mapping datasource to Java Objects.

 -	TruckHubController.java is the Controller class which host the REST APIs.
 The beans are AutoWired to the controller.